- Sustainability TOP

 The tour is designed to provide a deeper understanding of the role of commercial vehicles, the manufacturing process, environmental considerations, and safety.
 Students have the opportunity to see, touch, and think about these aspects to gain a comprehensive understanding.

 In response to the COVID-19 pandemic, we introduced a web-based initiative, the Isuzu Virtual Social Studies Tour (IVSST), targeting schools that are unable to visit in person.
 In 2023, we primarily conducted these virtual tours for remote schools.
-The results for FY2024 included 56 schools with 5,400 students participating in the physical tours, and 23 schools with 2,270 students participating in the virtual tours.
+The results for fiscal 2025 included 61 schools with 5,586 students participating in the physical tours, and 12 schools with 912 students participating in the virtual tours.
+This year, as a new initiative, we conducted a virtual social studies tour for 91 elementary school students from one Japanese school in Indonesia.

 Social Studies Visit Data